On this page...

 Applicants may be found eligible for partial or total tuition assistance.
 Only an applicant eligible to work in the United States shall be approved for tuition assistance under this program.

-- Fees including but not limited to fees for industry testing services and background check testing services
+- Fees include, but are not limited to fees for industry testing services and background check testing services

 Programs that meet the following criteria shall be eligible for assistance under this program:

-- The program is not offered for credit, but is aligned with a certificate, diploma, or degree for credit, and does any of the following:
+- The program is aligned with a certificate, diploma, or degree for credit, and does any of the following:

 - Offers a state, national, or locally recognized certificate